 Supported by the Parish Council Neighbourhood Plan.
-Evidence from the informal consultation July 2018, 84 residents agreed this should be protected as a green space.
+Evidence from the informal consultation July 2018.
+84 residents agreed this should be protected as a green space.
 Individual comments are also available.
-The northern boundary of the site is part of an area of Priority Habitat of Deciduous Woodland (DEFRA Magic database).
+The northern boundary of the site is part of an area of Priority Habitat of Deciduous Woodland (Magic database).
 It is listed in the National Forest Inventory as Broadleaved Woodland and a UK BAP priority habitat which covers a wide range of semi-natural habitat types and were those that were identified as being the most threatened and requiring conservation action under the UK Biodiversity Action Plan.
 Priority area for Countryside Stewardship measures addressing Brown Hairstreak and Lapwing habitat issues.

 Originally part of the historic Cranleigh Common which the village settlement grew up around.

 It is regularly used by families as a designated children's play park and informal recreation area, bordering on the Downs link path which is used extensively by walkers, including dog walkers and cyclists.
-The area provides public access at all times and in 2021 was subject to an extensive programmes of tree planting to enhance its biodiversity.
+The area has been in existence for well over 30 years and provides public access at all times.